 I'm eager to help you with not only your subject material, but also the way you approach studying and testing.
 There are several methods and tricks that we can go over that may help you to approach your classes with a more positive and comfortable attitude.
 I understand how much pressure there can be while trying to tackle an elusive idea or answer, either during multiple choice tests, essays, or during homework.
 Together, we can take the right steps towards a deeper understanding of the material and better grades for you.

-UCLA - Current Undergrad, English
+Undergraduate Degree: University of California-Los Angeles - Current Undergrad, English

 SAT Writing: 720